-Email: amanjit.fagura@morganlewis.com

-URL: www.morganlewis.com
+Tel: +971 4 312 1860 Email: amanjit.fagura@morganlewis.com URL: www.morganlewis.com

-Amanjit K. Fagura is a finance associate in Morgan Lewis's Dubai office.
-She brings international experience and a global perspective to her work on finance and debt capital markets transactions.
-Amanjit assists regional and international clients on matters such as conventional and Islamic financings and refinancings, and Sukuk and
+Amanjit K. Fagura is an associate in Morgan Lewis's Dubai office.
+She brings international experience and a global perspective to her work on cross-border financings, debt capital markets, private placements and structured finance transactions.
+Amanjit assists regional and international clients on matters such as conventional and Islamic financings and refinancings, Sukuk and bond issuances and structured Islamic finance products.